2 lamb shanks

 Not too difficult in terms of execution, there are a few key times that need to be heeded in order to make this dish a success, so pay attention to the recipe.
 And when all is said and done, you will have enough lamb shank to feed a small army of people.

-If you plan on having a dinner party with friends, serve this family style, as it will fall off the bone, allowing you to serve two to three people from each shank as part of a coursed meal.
+If you plan on having a dinner party with friends, prepare this family style braised lamb shank recipe.
+The meat will fall off the bone, allowing you to serve two to three people from each shank as part of a coursed meal.

 For the money, lamb will give you flavors not available anywhere else, and that’s not a bad way to usher in the spring months.